15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify that [POST] `/login` was called with 200

 ## Test Case R1.7b
-Email not following addr-spec defined in RFC 5322 cannot login and error message is displayed
+Email not following addr-spec defined in RFC 5322 cannot login and error message is displayed.

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called